JeremyW1990/cloud-ai-gcp/readme.md

 ### FileProcessor
 Frontend component responsible for handling requests from backend services:
-1. Respond to VectorSearchCloudRun requests by searching and sending more context
+1. Respond to Vector Search requests by searching and sending more context
-2. Update source codes and their embedding vector file based on DataProcessorCloudRun requests
+2. Update source codes and their embedding vector file based on Data Processor requests

 ## Backend